lng205/ringmaster/notes.md

     TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
     ```
     - The address pointing to the host outside all containers can be accessed by the env var `MAHIMAHI_BASE` in the shell.
+- MAHIMAHI(1) is the command-line interface for mahimahi.
+- mm-link is used to emulate the bandwidth for the network and is not suitable for packet loss.
+- mm-intermittent and mm-onoff can simulate a network switching between connected and disconnected states.

 ### C++